-$$E_f^q = E_T - \sum_i n_i \mu_i + q(\varepsilon_V + \varepsilon_F),$$
+$$E_f^q = E_T - \sum_i n_i \mu_i + q \left(\varepsilon_V + \varepsilon_F \right),$$

 To predict the ground state magnetic ordering and other possible magnetic states in Fe-doped diamond, magnetic interactions were modelled using a 128 atom diamond supercell containing two Fe atoms (corresponding to an impurity concentration of 1.56 %) separated by an effective distance of two diamond lattice constants (7.138Å).
 For each charge state, different spin configurations corresponding to ferromagnetic, antiferromagnetic and nonmagnetic spin alignments of the Fe atoms were allowed so as to establish the most stable magnetic ordering and magnetic stabilization energies.
-Calculations of the energy differences between the different spin configurations and magnetic ordering were done using the final geometries obtained from the 64 atom supercellcalculations, using a well converged $4 \times 4 \times 2$ Monkhorst-Pack mesh of k points.
+Calculations of the energy differences between the different spin configurations, using a well converged $4 \times 4 \times 2$ Monkhorst-Pack mesh of k points.
 Full geometry optimization using the enlarged 128 atom supercell in selected cases resulted in no changes in geometries or induced magnetic moments, with negligible changes in the magnetic stabilization energies (less than 0.01 meV).
 This approach has previously been used to successfully predict magnetic ordering in other semiconductors and oxides [18-22].